Resortlife Maldives

 Faith

-1153 CE.
+1153 CE

 King Dhovemi converts to Islam under the influence of a traveling Sunni scholar — tradition names him Abu al-Barakat Yusuf al-Barbari.
 He becomes Sultan Muhammad al-Adil, and his dynasty rules for the next 800 years.
 Islam becomes — and remains — the soul of Maldivian identity.

-The folk version of the story is unforgettable.
-The people of Malé, according to legend, were tormented by a sea-demon named Rannamaari, to whom the local priests sacrificed a young virgin every full moon.
-A wandering Muslim traveller — Abu al-Barakat Yusuf al-Barbari — volunteered to take the next girl's place, and spent the night inside the temple reciting the Qurʾān.
-By morning, the demon had fled into the sea and never returned.
-The king, Dhovemi Kalaminja, converted on the spot and ordered his people to follow.
+By tradition, the people of Malé were terrorised by a sea-demon named Rannamaari, who demanded a young girl be sacrificed at every full moon.
+A wandering Muslim traveller — Abu al-Barakat Yusuf al-Barbari — took the next girl's place and spent the night inside the temple reciting the Qur'an.

-The real conversion was probably slower, more contested, and more political than the legend admits.
-The 12th-century Loamaafaanu copperplates — issued barely forty years after Dhovemi's conversion — record royal decrees ordering the destruction of stupas, the beheading of Buddhist monks who refused to convert, and the enforcement of Shariah by a specialised corps of religious police.
-A millennium of Buddhist institutional life does not end in a single night of Qurʾānic recitation.
+The real conversion was almost certainly slower, more contested and more political than the legend admits.
+The 12th-century Loamaafaanu copperplates — issued barely forty years later — record stupas ordered destroyed, monks who refused to convert beheaded, and Shariah enforced by a corps of religious police.

 Historians disagree